Maldivians have a love affair with tea and snacks. Where there is tea, snacks are sure to follow.

 - Pour in the water and mix thoroughly until everything is combined well.

-- Put the oil in a non stick fry pan, or cake tin and spread the mixture evenly.
+- Put the oil in a non stick fry pan, or cake tin and spread the oil evenly over the pan.
+Pour the mixture onto the pan or tin and spread the mixture evenly.

 - On low heat, (I used the largest burner on my gas cooktop, turned down to low) cover the saucepan with a lid and cook until the bottom side is golden brown, for about 10 minutes or so.
 Keep checking and don’t let it burn.
 If the heat is too high move to a smaller burner of your gas cooktop.